Damocles2/OpenSnoo/README.md

 ![logo](https://i.ibb.co/VwZpkTM/Opensnoo-logo.png)

-**PS: Make sure to put your api key in the login section at the top before using!
+**PS: Make sure to put your api key in the script app in json file!
 Don't have one?
 Go to https://www.reddit.com/prefs/apps and then and then create new app.
 Then all you have to do is copy and paste that into the script!**

 **Required additional libraries: PRAW, and PIL.
 All other come standard with Python.**